turingschool-examples/romcom/README.md

 ### Collaborators
 🐧 **Jacob Lavarine** *(he/him)* @jlavarine **//** 🍒 **Steph Roe** *(she/her)* @stephanie-roe
+- We had 2 weeks of JavaScript,HTML, and CSS knowledge to build this application.

 ### Installation Steps
 1. Fork this repo to create your own copy.